Rema-Kalenga Wildlife Sanctuary

-Location and area
+Geography

 Rema-Kalenga Wildlife Sanctuary is located in Chunarughat upazila of Habiganj.
 It is near Srimangal of Moulvibazar district and adjacent to the Tripura border of India.
 The wildlife sanctuary is about 130 kilometers north-east of the capital Dhaka.
 It comprises four bits of Kalenga Forest Range of Habiganj District namely: Kalenga, Rema, Chanbari and Rashidpur.

 Biodiversity

-Rema-Kalenga wildlife Sanctuary is rich in rare species of plants and animals.
+Rema-Kalenga Wildlife Sanctuary is rich in rare species of plants and animals.
 The forest holds 37 species of mammals, 167 species of birds, seven species of amphibian, 18 species of reptiles and 638 species of plants.
 It is well known for a variety of birds, including racket-tailed drongos, hill mynas, red-headed trogons, red-whiskered bulbuls, white-rumped vultures, Kalij pheasants and red jungle fowl.
 The sanctuary has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

-Among the more significant wildlife found here are capped langur, Phayre's langur, western hoolock gibbon, Indian leopard, Asian golden cat, leopard cat, hog badger, wild boar and barking deer.
+Significant wildlife includes capped langur, Phayre's langur, western hoolock gibbon, Indian leopard, Asian golden cat, leopard cat, hog badger, wild boar and barking deer.
 There are five species of squirrel.
 Among the reptiles, Burmese pythons, green pit vipers and various other snakes and lizards can be found.

 According to the locals, tigers and leopards were common back in the 1960s but, since 1971, there have been no certain tiger sightings.
 There are occasional reports of leopards, though these may be of stray individuals from the bordering Indian forest.
 Dholes have been locally extinct since the 1990s.
 At present, small wildcats and jackals are the main terrestrial predators of the forest.